San-Francisco-Crime-Prediction/modeling-and-statistics/README.md

 2. Creation of a categorical column called "TimeOfTheDay", which varies according to the hour in which the crime occurs. i.e., hours in range 5 and 11 become "Morning", in range from 12 to 17 become "Afternoon", etc.
 3. Typo correction on the field *Category* ("TREA" is the same as "TRESPASS", most likely this was due to a typo in the dataset)
-4. Creation of two new fields *Month* and *Year* after the split of column *Date* The mapper writes to the context the district as key and as value the whole row.
+4. Creation of two new fields *Month* and *Year* after the split of column *Date*

+The mapper writes to the context the district as key and as value the whole row.
 This is because part of the cleaning process happens in the reducer as well.
 #### Reducer
 Indeed, some values in the latitude column were in the range of 90 and 93, which are obviously wrong (90 is the latitude of the North Pole).
-So, for each district, the reducer computer the median values of both latitude and longitude, and in case it finds an outlier, it substitutes that value with the median for that district.
-So for example, if a "Robbery" crime happened in the "Mission" district at a latitude of 92, and the median for the district is 82, then the new value will have 82 as latitude instead of 92.
+So, for each district, the reducer computes the mean values of both latitude and longitude, and in case it finds an outlier, it substitutes that value with the mean for that district.
+So for example, if a "Robbery" crime happened in the "Mission" district at a latitude of 92, and the mean for the district is 82, then the new value will have 82 as latitude instead of 92.
 The output of the reducer is the completely cleaned dataset.

 ## Data analysis
 In this step, we extracted some statistics from the dataset to identify trends, highest values for different columns, etc. This was performed by two separate (but chained) jobs.

 ### First Job
-Objective: obtaining the top-k obtain the top-k occurences of a given column.
+Objective: obtaining the top-k occurences of a given column.

-The first job takes as input the output of the cleaning data from the previous MapReduce Job.
+The first job takes as input the cleaned data from the previous MapReduce Job.
 This job works as a word count: the mapper just writes on the context the value of the column as key, and 1 as value, the reducers sum up all these values received as value, keeping track only of the top-k occurrences in a [TreeMap](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html).
-The output of this job (of the form "column occurrence, number of occurrences") will be in a new folder called "top-k-out".
+The output of this job (of the form "column occurrence, number of occurrences") will be in a new folder called "top-k_out".

 ### Second job
 This job is chained to the first, and its objective is to know the distribution of one column w.r.t. another column.
 For example, one might be interested in knowing how the rate of each crimes (or, in our case, of the top-k crimes) increases or decreases year-by-year.
+Note that the jobs are completely parametric.
+They can be used to plot the distribution of any column against any other column (district by year, crimes by address, etc.), just by modifying the ```featureIndex``` and ```parameterIndex``` in ```StatisticsJob.java```.
+Also, the k is a parameter, so the jobs allow to compute statistics for any given k.

 #### Mapper
 Firstly, the mapper reads the output of the first job, as it needs to know which are the top-k occurring values for a given column.
 Continuing from the last example, it needs to know which are the top-k occurring crimes, to know their distribution against time.
 Then, as a second input, it reads again the cleaned dataset, and considers only the rows where one of the top-k occurring values appears.
-Concluding the example, the mapper will ultimately output all pairs with ("type of crime", "year in which it happened") as key and 1 as value.
+Concluding the example, the mapper will ultimately output all pairs with ("type of crime", "year in which it happened") as **key** and 1 as **value**.

 #### Reducer
 The reducer simply aggregates by both columns and sums up the occurrences, similarly to what a word count would do.
 Following again from the previous example, the output will be of the form ("type of crime", "year in which it happened", "how many times it occurred").

-This job reads both from the output of the first job, and again from the cleaned dataset.
-This is because

-This second job works as a word count too, but this time the counting is done from some grouped values to know the distribution with respect to another parameter.
-This job takes as input the output of the previous job.
-On the mapper, each of them read the file output of the previous job and it writes on the context as key the value of the column of the top-k occurences and the value of the corresponding column choosen from the parameter that has been set and as value "1".
-The reducer sum up all these values and output the result on a new folder "distribution_out".

 ### Validation of the output
 To debug and verify correctness of these jobs, for each of the analyses we have performed hive queries and compared results.
 These are reported below.

 ### Analyses performed

-To plot the results we have used the plotly library for Python, which provides **interactive plots** that allow to filter information on-the-fly **just by hovering and/or clicking the mouse cursor**.
-These can be viewed by running the Jupyter notebook provided in the repo using the instructions provided above.
+To plot the results we have used the *plotly** library for Python, which provides **interactive plots** that allow to filter information on-the-fly **just by hovering and/or clicking the mouse cursor**.
+These can be viewed by running the Jupyter notebook provided in the repo using the instructions provided below.

 #### How many times each crime occurs
 We can see that larceny/theft is the top category, immediately followed by other offences.
 All the other categories do not reach >100k occurrences, so the first two categories are dominant by quite a large margin.